flatbill/eleventy-netlify-boilerplate/posts/fourthpost.md

 here is markdown for a sample image, escaped with three quotes on the front and back:
 '''![A sample inlined image](https://source.unsplash.com/random/600x400)''' The stupid three quotes dont wrap it.
 I need some other kind of wrapper.
-I hope to stay away from an html wrapper, like "code" or "object"
+I hope to stay away from imbedding  html in the .md , like "code" or "object" I still have figured out what the cool kids are doing about this.

 ##### here is markdown with a sample image:
 ![A sample inlined image](https://source.unsplash.com/random/600x400)